idtx314/A/_projects/03-project-3.md

 <img src="./public/images/quadcopter/control_test.gif" alt="Testing roll controls" width="500" style="display: block; margin-left: auto; margin-right: auto; padding: 10px;"/>

 ## Software
 The control software is written in C, and runs on a Raspberry Pi microcontroller with Linux installed.
 Low level motor control and communications are handled by pre-built functions and libraries.
-My own algorithms are responsible for the higher level system function, which consists of two main duties: Localization and Control.
+My own algorithms are responsible for the higher level system functions, which consist of two main duties: Localization and Control.

 #### Localization
 The localization algorithms use sensor input to determine the position and orientation or the quadcopter.
 Pitch and roll are determined by integrating data from the onboard gyro and combining it with data from the onboard accelerometer using a complementary filter.
 Alpha for the filter was determined experimentally.
 In my build, the gyro data is heavily favored.
 Approximate yaw rate is determined based on just the onboard gyro data.